Spoken Description

 Sentence Stress

-Sentence stress highlights important words in a sentence, typically content words like nouns, main verbs, adjectives, and adverbs, while function words are usually unstressed.
+In a sentence, important words like nouns, verbs, adjectives, and adverbs get stress, while small function words are usually quieter; this pattern guides listeners to the key information.

 Intonation